Founded in 2016, Ahern Canada draws upon the strong heritage of the brands it represents – SnorkelTM and Xtreme ManufacturingTM.

 Snorkel was purchased from OmniQuip by a group of investors known as the Elwood Holdings LLC headed by Al Havlin.
 They re-opened their plant in Elwood, Kansas after it had been shut down previously that year.

 Xtreme Manufacturing LLC is formed by Don Ahern in Las Vegas, Nevada, USA to develop his own line of rough terrain telehandlers that would improve upon the design flaws of telehandlers available at the time.

-The Tanfield Group Plc, who owned Upright Powered Access and Smith Electric Vehicles in the UK, purchased Snorkel in 2007 from Elwood Holdings LLC, and created a global distribution network for the AWPs.
+UK-based The Tanfield Group Plc purchased Snorkel in 2007 from Elwood Holdings LLC, and created a global distribution network for the AWPs.

 Xtreme Manufacturing LLC acquired the Snorkel business in 2013, purchasing 51% of the company from Tanfield Group Plc.
 The investment from the acquisition was used to boost the manufacturing process and spare parts inventory, providing the business with improved new equipment availability and aftermarket service capability.